Zediogo96/FEUP_CPD/docs/CPD.md

 __*Fig.4 - Performance, in GFLOP/s, for both algotirhms in both programming languages*__

-The measures in Fig.4 allowed us to compare performance of both algorithms in a more simple way.
-That being said, we can easily understand that the line multiplication algoritms in both programming languages beat the most basic algorithm by a large margin, having a greater value of GFLOP/s.
+The measures in Fig.4 allowed us to compare performance of both algorithms in a simpler way.
+That being said, we can easily understand that the line multiplication algoritms in both programming languages beat the most basic algorithms by a large margin, having a greater value of GFLOP/s.

 ![picture 5](images/31cc51527dc106306a039f11a35f8cb98040a1228f601d85c5869c95cfa455fc.png)